gayancharith/modeler/README.md

-Create models for given schema
+simple ORM with adapters for MySQL and Mongo